Moshe Kam

-Moshe Kam (משה קם; born October 3, 1955) is an Israeli-American electrical engineer.
-He is an engineering educator serving as Distinguished Professor and Dean of the Newark College of Engineering at the New Jersey Institute of Technology.
+Dr Moshe Kam (משה קם; born October 3, 1955) is an Israeli and American electrical engineer.
+He is an engineering educator currently serving as Distinguished Professor and Interim Provost at New Jersey Institute of Technology (NJIT), where he previously served as Dean of the Newark College of Engineering (2014-2026).
 Until August 2014 he served as the Robert G. Quinn Professor and department head of electrical and computer engineering at Drexel University.
 In 2011, he served concurrently as the 49th president and CEO of IEEE.
 Earlier he was IEEE's vice president for educational activities (2005–2007) and IEEE's representative director to the accreditation body ABET.
 Kam is known for his studies of decision fusion and distributed detection, which focus on computationally feasible fusion rules for multi-sensor systems.

 Biography

-Kam was born in 1955 and grew up in Tel Aviv, Israel.
+Kam was born in 1955 to Polish-Jewish parents and grew up in Tel Aviv, Israel.
 He received a Bachelor of Science degree in electrical and electronics engineering in 1976 from Tel Aviv University.
 Between 1976 and 1983 he served in the Israel Defense Forces.
 In 1983 he moved to Philadelphia, Pennsylvania, U.S. He received a Master of Science degree in electrical engineering in 1985 and a PhD in 1987, both from Drexel University.

 In 2001, Kam was elevated to IEEE fellow for contributions to the theory of decision fusion and distributed detection.

 Kam worked as professor of electrical and computer engineering at Drexel University between 1986 and 2014.
 In September 2014 he joined the New Jersey Institute of Technology as professor and dean of the Newark College of Engineering.
 His research interests include detection and estimation, decision fusion and distributed detection, robot navigation and data mining.
 He has authored over 150 journal and conference papers in these areas.
 He is an active IEEE volunteer, having served as chair of the IEEE Philadelphia Section, chair of the IEEE Region 2 Committee, member of the IEEE board of directors, chair of the IEEE audit committee, vice president for educational activities, and 2011 president and CEO.